DNNs, Dataset Statistics, and Correlation Functions: Conclusion: The Importance of Worldly Structure

-Another way of expressing this point is to note that, although the collections of images on which DNNs are trained have very high dimensionality, there is a great deal of evidence that (as one might expect) the effective number of dimensions that the DNNs employ in classifying data is many orders of magnitude smaller.\footnote{This is sometimes described as the submanifold hypothesis, according to which the high dimensional manifold associated with the raw images contains a much smaller dimensional submanifold that contains the information relevant to successful classification. \cite{dimension_blessing}} This reflects the fact that there is a great deal of redundancy in real life images when these are viewed at the level of individual pixels and the task is one of sorting them into rather coarse-grained categories (``dog'' vs.\ ``cat'').
+Another way of expressing this point is to note that, although the collections of images on which DNNs are trained have very high dimensionality, there is a great deal of evidence (as one might expect) that the effective number of dimensions that the DNNs employ in classifying data is many orders of magnitude smaller.\footnote{This is sometimes described as the ``submanifold hypothesis,'' according to which the high dimensional manifold associated with the raw images contains a much smaller dimensional submanifold that contains the information relevant to successful classification. \cite{dimension_blessing} This is also relevant to the Information Bottleneck mentioned earlier in section~\ref{npcf}.} This reflects the fact that there is considerable redundancy in real life images when these are viewed at the level of individual pixels and the task is one of sorting them into rather coarse-grained categories (``dog'' vs.\ ``cat'').
 The presence of scale invariances and power law distributions in the characterization of images, detailed above, is one facet of such redundancy.
 Note again, that there is nothing a priori about this---one can certainly imagine a collection of pixels that does not have this kind of redundant structure.
 There, the exact luminance levels of pixels in comparison with other arbitrarily chosen pixels might be critical for how the collection is classified.
 Presumably, however, collections of pixels without such redundant structure would not be recognizable by us as images of anything---they would look like noise.
 As Ruderman's work shows, images in the sense of scenes composed of objects recognizable by us, have very different structures.
 When we train a DNN to classify in accordance with the classifications we make, we train it to pay attention to these structures.
-Another observation: As noted in section~\ref{obj_scale}, real images have the feature that pixels that are close by in physical distance are generally similar in luminance.
-One can think of this as a kind of smoothness condition---pixel luminances do not generally vary wildly over short distances.\footnote{Recall Ruderman's ``difference function'', equation~(\ref{diff_fun}).
-Again, one can imagine a collection of pixels that does not have this feature, but it would not look like an ordinary image.} This smoothness condition is another ``worldly condition'' that characterizes real life images.